Mazinde: Decline

-Sisal
+Economy role

+At Mazinde’s market, Shambaa farmers sold bananas and tobacco while traders from the lowlands brought metal implements and game meat.
+Coastal traders occasionally frequented Mazinde, exchanging cowrie shell beads for local specialties, underscoring the area's economic diversity.

 The Mazinde estate, owned by Major William Lead in 1930, was a major sisal plantation.
 In face of strong global competition, he organized East African sisal producers in Tanganyika into Tanganyikan Sisal Grower's Association (TSGA) that year, and reduced wages by 50%.

 Starting on 25 November 1958 the estate was the scene of a 68-day strike against the TSGA.

 The government was forced to intervene, and appointed a commission that recommended appointing representative for the plantation workers and establishing a new agreement between the union and the employers.

 While other sisal estates were nationalized by the post-colonial government, the Mazinde estate remained privately owned by a British national until being sold to M/s Mohammed Enterprises (T) Limited a few years before 2008.